Do I need to write this down?

 - Organize your notes.
 After class, fill in blanks, find answers to question marks and compare notes to the syllabus to identify important ideas/terms.

 These tips should help you take more effective notes.
-Stop by the Alumni Memorial Union, Room 407, or call (414) 288-4252 to make an appointment with a professional staff member who can help you with note taking.
+Stop by the Coughlin Hall, Room 125, or call (414) 288-4252 to make an appointment with a professional staff member who can help you with note taking.